Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Numerical analysis

 we can derive the following exact relations between the expansion coefficients,

 \item We then construct

-where $\mathcal{F}^i$ denote the central values of the form factors and $C^{ij}$ is the corresponding covariance matrix.
-We then extract the central values and the covariance of the coefficients $b_k^i$ by minimizing the $\chi^2$ function with $\chi^2_{\text{min}}/\text{d.o.f}=56.1/23$.
-Our inputs as well as the fit results of $z$-series coefficients, including the central values, uncertainties and all correlations, will be presented on the arXiv page as supplemental material. \end{itemize}
+where $\mathcal{F}^i$ denote the central values of the form factors and $C_{ij}$ is the corresponding covariance matrix.
+We then extract the central values and the covariance of the coefficients $b_k^i$ by minimizing the $\chi^2$ function, yielding $\chi^2_{\text{min}}/\text{d.o.f}=40.1/23$.
+Our inputs as well as the fit results for the $z$-series coefficients, including the central values, uncertainties and all correlations, will be presented as supplemental material on the arXiv page. \end{itemize}

-In order to further clarify the momentum-transfer dependence of the updated LCSR predictions and lattice QCD results, we display the combined fit for the seven $B\to K^*$ form factors in the entire kinematic region in Fig.~\ref{fig:FFsq2}, where the red band represents the combined fit results of BCL parameterization applied to our updated LCSR data (pink points) and lattice QCD data (blue points).
-For comparison, we also show the counterpart predictions of the $B\to K^*$ form factors from the lattice QCD data points with blue dot-dashed line~\cite{Horgan:2015vla, Horgan:2013hoa}.
-It is evident that including the newly derived LCSR data points in the low $q^2$ region in the process of combined fit to both LCSR results and lattice QCD simulation significantly improves the accuracy of theoretical predictions for the $B\to K^*$ form factors across the entire momentum region.
+To further clarify the momentum-transfer dependence of the updated LCSR predictions and lattice QCD results, we present the combined fit results for the seven $B\to K^*$ form factors across the entire kinematic region in Fig.~\ref{fig:FFsq2}.
+BCL parametrization incorporates both our updated LCSR data (pink points) and lattice QCD data (blue points).
+For reference, lattice QCD predictions from prior studies are shown as a blue dot-dashed line.
+The inclusion of newly derived LCSR data in the low $q^2$ region substantially enhances the accuracy of theoretical predictions for the $B\to K^*$ form factors throughout the kinematic region, as demonstrated by the combined fit with lattice QCD simulations.